Statement of organizational commitment

 Where needed, we will also provide customized emergency information to help an employee with a disability during an emergency.

 Our performance management, career development and redeployment processes will take into account the accessibility needs of all employees.
-Note: This only applies to organizations that already have these processes in place.

 Changes to existing policies